benjohnbarnes/Service/README2.md

+This section needs a lot of work, so I'll probably re-write it yet again – yay.

 # Service – the Claimed Benefits [CBs!]

-Service helps you introduce a pattern which claims these benefits:
+Service has types and suggests patterns which claims these benefits:

 1. Support significant code reuse.
 2. Increase benefits and reduce need for cross team collaborations / alignment.